 This will be accomplished through the revelation of the esoteric side of Torah, a wonderful Torah of kindness.
 The same profundity and dedication which in the past was acquired through the intellectual zeal of ritcha d'oraita will be attained in the future through the spiritual fortitude of gentleness and equanimity.
-Then the light of the sukkah of peace will envelop the Jewish people, and also the peoples of the world who gather from afar to the holy city of Jerusalem, the city of peace.
+Then the light of the “sukkah of peace” will envelop the Jewish people, as well as the nations of the world who gather from afar to the holy city of Jerusalem, the city of peace.

 As chief rabbi of Jaffa, Rav Kook was responsible for religious affairs in the surrounding communities.
 It is instructive to see how he took to task individuals and groups for infractions of Jewish law.
 The quote below, from a letter written in 1912, illustrates his method of respectful and loving reproach.
 The letter was written in response to public Sabbath desecration in the community of Ness Ziona.

 “My dear brothers,

 I find in the depths of my heart a powerful, sacred duty to call out to you with affection, from my sincere love for you as pioneers in the rebirth of our nation in the land of our yearnings.
-I am confident in your honesty and your trust in me - which I have witnessed from when I first began serving you in a rabbinical capacity — that my words, the words of a faithful and respectful friend, will be well received.
+I am confident in your integrity and your trust in me - which I have witnessed from when I first began serving you in a rabbinical capacity — that my words, the words of a faithful and respectful friend, will be well-received.